 If California has a heartland, Yolo County may just be it.
 One of the original 27 counties formed at statehood, its 1,021 square miles of fertile farmland are located directly west of Sacramento, spanning the fruitful Central Valley and Sacramento Delta.
 While small-town life is in full effect in Winters or Woodland—historic towns with charming main streets lined with old brick mom-and-pop shops—the city of Davis is home to the majority of Yolo County’s residents.
 The University of California at Davis is the county’s largest employer, and often the center of its cultural fingerprint.
-Still, plenty of adventures await beyond the campus, in locales as diverse as wetlands and wineries.
+Still, plenty of adventures await beyond the campus, in locales as diverse as wetlands and wineries, sunflower fields and museums.

-Get a Taste of Yolo County’s Bounty
+Get a Taste—and an Eyeful—of Yolo County’s Bounty

 UC Davis originated in 1905 as a farming extension for the UC system.
-Today the school is ranked No. 1 in the nation for its agriculture program, owing in part to its bountiful environment which doubles as a natural teaching ground.
+Today the school is ranked No. 1 in the nation for its agriculture program, owing in part to its bountiful environment that doubles as a natural teaching ground.
 Fortunately, enrollment is not required to experience the Yolo County countryside.
 Wander the Davis Farmers Market—an award-winning Saturdays-only event in downtown’s Central Park—for county provisions like Yolo Press olive oil, Skyelark Ranch eggs, and McDonald Orchards walnuts.
 Or hop aboard a River Fox Railbike for a 10-mile, open-air pedaling excursion along a decommissioned length of track through fields of sunflowers (their nutrient-rich seeds are sourced for cooking oil at local mills like Woodland’s La Tourangelle), almond orchards (the nut is Yolo’s biggest commodity), and seemingly endless grapevines.

 Yolo County is hailed by many as a gateway to wine country.
 With good reason: While Napa, Sonoma, and Mendocino counties can all lay claim to Highway 128, the winery-filled 120-mile route actually begins in Winters.
 The town, located on the banks of Putah Creek, is the hub of a short wine trail that includes small family wineries like Berryessa Gap, Turkovich Family Wines, the off-the-beaten-path upstart Matchbook Wine Company, and Capay Valley Vineyards, where vintages are fermented solely from estate-grown fruit.
 (The Capay Valley’s terroir is so distinctive that in 2003, it was designated an American Viticultural Area, or AVA, one of 107 official grape-growing regions in California.)
 Nearby Clarksburg is also an AVA featuring more than 58,000 acres of Delta-fed vineyards.
 A central tasting room at the town’s Old Sugar Mill, a defunct beet-sugar refinery from 1934, features sprawling grass lawns, food trucks, and 14 local wineries pouring flights inside a handsome heritage brick building.